Hello! Thanks for your interest in me and my work.

 (Or, you’re nosy.
 That’s an equally valid reason to be here as well).

-- If you’re interested in employing me as a copywriter, you can see samples of my work here.
+If you’re interested in my copywriting, you can see samples of my work here.

-- If you have a query on advertising or promotion, skip to the bottom half of this page.
+If you have a query on advertising or promotion, skip to the bottom half of this page.
+Thanks!

 On Fevered Mutterings and Advertising